 FUND: Whitewater, which was a disaster, a bunch of Clinton associates, including his business partners, went to jail over it.
 And the billing records, which tied Hillary Clinton to Whitewater, mysteriously disappeared for years and were later found at a coffee table in her private quarters.

 DOOCY: Yeah, I'm sure that's just a coincidence.
 [Fox News, Fox & Friends, 7/30/13]

 Independent Counsel Found "Insufficient" Evidence To Prove Clintons Committed Any Crimes.
 In September 2000, independent counsel Robert Ray concluded a six-year, $60 million investigation into Whitewater -- a failed real estate deal in which the Clintons lost money -- and found insufficient evidence to demonstrate that the Clintons had committed any crimes.
 According to the statement from Ray that accompanied the independent counsel's final report:

 Kenneth Starr's Investigation Found No Evidence The Whitewater Billing Records Were Mishandled.
 In a report to Congress on the investigation into Whitewater, independent counsel Kenneth Starr admitted that he had not found any evidence to prove wrongdoing by the Clintons.
 The billing records that documented Hillary Clinton's law practice and which were supposedly linked to the Whitewater case had been missing and were later found in the residential quarters of the White House, but Starr noted that after a "thorough investigation" he had not found any evidence to explain their temporary disappearance, or to link it to the Clintons.
-[The Washington Post, 11/20/98]
+[The New York Times*, 11/20/98 ]

 Fox News' Doocy and Fund Falsely Claimed Clinton White House Inappropriately Accessed FBI Files Of Republican Appointees.
 From Fox & Friends: